Peter Winston (politician)

 Peter Winston (June 5, 1836 – January 30, 1920) was an American physician and Democratic politician who represented Prince Edward County in the Virginia House of Delegates from 1914 until shortly before his death in 1920.

 He previously served in the Confederate Army during the Civil War and as mayor of Farmville, Virginia.

+Peter Winston's great-grandfather, Peter Winston, was a first cousin of Patrick Henry and a grandson of Rev. Peter Fontaine.